hatchways/team-apple-cider/server/api/celery_api/README.md

 result.get(timeout=1)
 </code>

 If 'hello world' is returned, congratulations, everything is set up properly!
 If you have an error, let me (Austin) know and I can try to help you solve the issue.

-<h2>Running an asynchronous function:</h2>
+For more detail on Celery, go to tasks.py in the celery_api folder in the api folder, and you can see more about Celery and run a few more advanced tasks.